Overview of billing and invoicing for marketplace customers

 Edit recurring billing

 Recurring billing lets you manage the renewal of your SaaS subscription.
 When recurring billing is off, the SaaS subscription and service terminate on the renewal date.
-You can change the renewal option only while the subscription is active.
-A terminated and/or canceled SaaS subscription can't be reactivated; a new SaaS subscription needs to be created in its place.
+You can change the Recurring billing option only while the subscription is active.
+A terminated and/or cancelled SaaS subscription can't be reactivated; a new SaaS subscription needs to be created in its place.

 To turn off recurring billing for a SaaS subscription, use the following steps: